AzureCosmosDB/cosmosdb-nosql-copilot/README.md

     1. Read the description to confirm you want to enroll in the preview.
     1. Select "Enable" to enroll in the Vector Search preview.

+    #### Checking Azure OpenAI quota limits

+    For this sample to deploy successfully, there needs to be enough Azure OpenAI quota for the models used by this sample within your subscription.
+This sample deploys a new Azure OpenAI account with two models, **gpt-4o with 10K tokens** per minute and **text-3-large with 5k tokens** per minute.
+For more information on how to check your model quota and change it, see [Manage Azure OpenAI Service Quota](https://learn.microsoft.com/azure/ai-services/openai/how-to/quota)
 ### Instructions

 1. Run the following command to download this project code: